 Unprotected Anal Sex Tips

-- If you are regularly practicing unprotected anal sex with multiple casual partners, it is recommended you look into Pre Exposure Prophylaxis (PrEP).
+- If you are regularly practising unprotected anal sex with multiple casual partners, it is recommended you look into Pre Exposure Prophylaxis (PrEP).
 PrEP is only effective with people who are currently HIV negative and can greatly decrease your risk of contracting HIV.
-There are limited PrEP trials in various states and territories.
-Contact your state-based HIV/AIDS organisation for more information.
+For information on accessing PrEP see Accessing PrEP.

 - If you have recently had unprotected anal sex with a person living with HIV you should take Post Exposure Prophylaxis (PEP).
 PEP is only effective if you are HIV negative and take the medication within 72 hours of exposure.
 Contact your local sexual health clinic or the hospital accident and emergency department for more information.